inmyth/mmm-java/README.md

 ### Strategies

 In general the principle of grid spacing is simple.
 Seed orderbook with orders spaced by price ("seed").
 If an order is consumed, place a new order with a new rate calculated from the consumed rate ("counter").
+As we want profit, when a buy order is consumed, sell it back at higher price, when a sell order is consumed, buy it back at lower price.
 Every a few ledgers, the bot will check the orderbook and add missing orders on either side.

-As we want profit, when a buy order is consumed, sell it at higher price, when a sell order is consumed, buy it back at lower price.
 The IOU to trade, number of orders, grid space, amount, etc are defined in the config.

 #### Partial `partial`